Style-based Clustering of Visual Artworks and the Play of Neural Style-Representations: Related Work

 \section{Related Work}

-While ours is the first work to comprehensively study style-based clustering in artworks, in this section we discuss the related approaches in deep learning as applied to the \textbf{Style} in artworks.
+While ours is the first work to comprehensively study style-based clustering in artworks and the play of neural style representations, in this section, we discuss the related approaches in deep learning as applied to the \textbf{Style} in artworks.